 The challenge, of course, is the busy toddler who won’t lie still.
 Here the parent can help out by holding the child as Peggy makes even brief contacts on the spine, head, and sacrum.
 A little goes a long way with a child.
 Whatever can be resolved during infancy or childhood, often in only a few sessions, can potentially prevent decades of medical and psychological treatment later on.
 Resolution of misaligned forces makes us less accident-prone because we are not “off-balance”.

 Birth trauma can lead to a myriad of conditions experienced by babies and if not corrected these can lead to significant lifelong health issues.
 The wisdom of dealing with any trauma experienced during birth, as soon as possible after birth, is obvious.

 The following is a session with a baby focused on Craniosacral Therapy.

-- Shock, overwhelm, or discomfort resulting from: Premature birth, Caesarean birth, Assisted birth, Too fast of a labor or a very prolonged labor, and Separation from parents
+Shock, overwhelm, or discomfort resulting from premature birth, cesarean birth, assisted birth, too fast of a labor or very prolonged labor, and separation from parents

 BCST can help a woman’s body adjust to the changes created by pregnancy.
 Treatments during the term of the pregnancy can also support the new mother to approach labor with strength, confidence, and vitality.
 Working with mothers and babies postnatally can help with recovery from the rigors of childbirth.